AI in Product Development: A Comprehensive Guide

 The 2026-2027 projection:

-According to Gartner's predictions, by late 2027, 30% of new application features will be initially drafted by agentic AI systems, with human developers focusing on review and refinement.
+Gartner predicts that by late 2027, roughly 30 percent of new application features will be initially drafted by agentic AI systems.

 When it's ready for your stack:

-If you have clear coding standards, comprehensive test suites, and well-documented architecture, start experimenting with agentic tools in Q3-Q4 2026.
+Timing matters.
+If your codebase has clear standards, comprehensive tests, and well-documented architecture, you can start experimenting with agentic tools in Q3-Q4 2026.

 Rise of Low-Code/No-Code Platforms